practicajs/practica/docs/blog/prisma-is-different/index.md

 Node.js is maturing.
 Many patterns and frameworks were embraced - it's my belief that developers' productivity

-## TOC - Patterns to reconsider
+## TOC

-1. Dotenv
+1. Soon
-2. Calling a service from a controller
+2. Soon

+## What is the same?

+Sometimes the easiest way to understand differences between options, is to understand first what is similar

+Performance, core features, migration, seeding,

 <!--truncate-->
 ## 1. Type safety across the board

+**🌈 Ideas:** Show query with relations that is not typed in Sequelize/TypeORM, should query with group and counts not typed in Sequelize/TypeORM, show the weird TS interface that seq/to have - but also the non-standard workflow that Prisma client brings, other ideas here?

-**💁‍♂️ What is it about:** A
+**💁‍♂️ What is it about:**

 ```javascript